FlowFuse/website/src/node-red/getting-started/programming/loop.md

 #### For...of / ForEach Loop

-In traditional programming, `for...of` and `forEach` loops are commonly used to iterate through arrays or object properties, allowing us to process each element individually.
-While Node-RED doesn't offer these exact constructs, you can achieve similar results using a combination of nodes, particularly the **[Split](/node-red/core-nodes/split/)** and **Join** nodes.
+In traditional programming, `for...of` and `forEach` loops are commonly used to iterate through arrays or object properties, allowing for individual element processing.
+Since Node-RED doesn’t include these specific constructs, you can replicate their functionality by using a combination of nodes, particularly the **[Split](/node-red/core-nodes/split/)** and **[Join](/node-red/core-nodes/join/)** nodes.

 Here’s how you can replicate this functionality in Node-RED: